A glimpse at Université Paul Valéry

 - Students may opt to live with a family, in a single dorm room on campus or in town apartments.

-- Students will be responsible for all other expenses such as personal travel and meals.
+- Students will be responsible for all other expenses such as personal travel and meals; and

 - Loyola financial aid applies.

-An application with a brief essay must be submitted by December 4 (Wednesday after Thanksgiving break) for fall, spring, or full year.
+The application must be submitted by December 3 (Wednesday after Thanksgiving break) for fall, spring, or full year.

 This is a working list of the course equivalencies for the Loyola-Montpellier exchange.